 The general meeting of shareholders shall be presided over by the Chairman, or, in his absence, by the Senior Independent Director or, in the absence of both the Chairman and the Senior Independent Director, by the person chosen by the Board of Directors to act as chairman for such meeting.
 One of the persons present designated for that purpose by the chairman of the meeting shall act as secretary and take minutes of the business transacted.
 The minutes shall be adopted by the chairman and secretary of the meeting and signed by them in witness of such adoption.
-The minutes of the general meeting of shareholders shall be made available, on request, to shareholders no later than three months after the end of the meeting, after which shareholders shall have the opportunity to react to the minutes in the following three months.
+The minutes of the general meeting, after which shareholders shall have the opportunity to react to the minutes in the following three months.
 In the event an amendment to the minutes is required, the amended minutes will then be adopted by the chairman and the secretary of the meeting and signed by them in witness of such adoption.
 If an official notarial record is made of the business transacted at the meeting then minutes need not be drawn up and it shall suffice that the official notarial record be signed by the notary.